 ii.
 Borrowing in ringgit

-- Resident individuals are free to obtain ringgit borrowing of any amount from non-resident immediate family members and up to RM1 million in aggregate from non-resident non-bank companies or other non-resident individuals for use in Malaysia.
+Resident individuals are free to obtain ringgit borrowing of any amount from non-resident immediate family members and up to RM1 million in aggregate from any non-resident other than non-resident financial institutions for use in Malaysia.

 Import and export of goods and services